OSCELOT/MyMessages/README.md

 Please post your status with installing My Messages B2 on SaaS 3800.9.0 only (Original Experience only): https://community.blackboard.com/discuss/viewtopic/80/6021

+Notes for both Learn SaaS (Original only) and 9.1 (SH/MH):
+1) Believe best practice is a B2 migration to LTI + REST API, but 'Message' Blackbaord Java APIs have not yet been developed into REST APIs.
+2) Recommend additional independent testing on a Test Server before using on a Production Server.

 MyMessages is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 MyMessages is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.